verenea/fe-search-exercise/README.md

 ## Notes

+For the scope of this project, the most efficient way to connect to the Algolia-hosted data index was to utilize their InstantSearch API.
+The default query logic, available component library, and results management were functional right out-of-the-box.
 With the provided api-key ("search-only" I believe), a number of features that I would like to implement -- such as faceted Filters and custom Ranking/Scoring -- appear to be inaccessible or not currently configured.
 Those settings upon the target index may be managed via an account dashboard or by using `index.setSettings()`, which some users claim to be inaccessible from the JS frontend client version of the InstantSearch api.
 I will try to find out more information to see if I'm missing some fundamental understanding.

 - React-router is used in conjunction with `searchState` to enable search history quasi-routing.
 - Material-UI 5.0 is integrated with connected components to enhance component design and functionality